 SonglinesVirtual postcards to my friends

 In 2000 I moved to the countryside near Tavarnelle Val di Pesa in Tuscany.
-Most days I spend alone.
-As I had no car nor bicycle I started the day with a morning walk and, in my proud possession, my first real digital camera.
+As I had no car nor bicycle I started the day with a morning walk and, in my proud possession, my first digital camera.

 It was in the early years of internet, blogging was in the starting phase.
 In 1999, according to a list compiled by Jesse James Garrett, there were 23 blogs on the internet.

-In 2004 the virtual cards were reproduced in postcard size at the occasion of the exhibition Spread in Prato 2004.
+In 2004 I was invited by Pier Luigi Tazzi and Vittoria Ciolini to take part in Spread in Prato.
+The virtual cards were reproduced in postcard size at the occasion of the exhibition Spread in Prato 2004.

 Spread in Prato 2004